squinkylabs/SquinkyVCV/docs/booty-shifter.md

 When used as a tremolo effect, you will heard **more tremolo** when these controls are turned up.

 ## Chopper clock

-The clock in Chopper may be synchronized with the ckin signal.
+The LFO in Chopper may be synchronized with the ckin signal.
 There is a built in **clock multiplier**.
-To use the synchronization patch a clock to the ckin, and select x1 from the **clock** knob.
+To use the synchronization, patch a clock to the ckin, and select x1 from the **clock** knob.
 To run at a multiple of the input clock, select x2, x3, or x4.

-When Copper is being synched, the **Phase** control sets the phase difference between the external clock, and the synchronized LFO.
+When Chopper is being synched, the **Phase** control sets the phase difference between the external clock, and the synchronized LFO.
 This may be use to "dial in" the tremolo so that it sounds exactly on the beat (or off the beat).

 There is also an internal LFO that is controlled by the **Rate** control.
 Set the clock control to *int* to use the internal clock.

 # Thread Booster<a name="booster"></a>

-Thread booster began as an experiment to determine if boosting the priority of VCV Rack's audio rendering thread will decrease the annoying pops, ticks, and dropouts that many users are experiencing.
+Thread booster raises the priority of VCV Rack's audio rendering thread.
+In many cases this decreases the annoying pops, ticks, and dropouts that many users are experiencing.

 Many users have reported that Thread Booster helps significantly.
 Others have reported that it didn't help at all.
 No one has reported a detrimental effect.